formabble/releases/docs/docs/shards/shards/Snappy/Compress.md

 </div>

-This shard compresses the input byte array using the Snappy algorithm and returns the compressed byte array.
+This shard compresses the input byte array using the Snappy algorithm and outputs the compressed byte array.

 --8<-- "includes/license.md"